ITByteOrg/devops-guide/README.md

 This project is licensed under **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
 See the full license [here](https://creativecommons.org/licenses/by-nc/4.0/).

-Would you like me to refine anything further or add specific sections, such as installation instructions or roadmap details? 🚀

 ## **Contributions**
 At this time, this repository is not open for external contributions.
 However, you are welcome to explore the content, learn from it, and use it within the terms of the **CC BY-NC 4.0** license.
 Thank you for your interest!